Carlos the Jackal: After 1975

 In an attempt to force the French to free the two, France was struck by a wave of terrorist attacks, including: the bombing of the Paris-Toulouse TGV 'Le Capitole' train on 29 March 1982 (5 dead, 77 injured); the car-bombing of the newspaper Al-Watan al-Arabi in Paris on 22 April 1982 (1 dead, 63 injured); the bombing of the Gare Saint-Charles in Marseille on 31 December 1983 (2 dead, 33 injured), and the bombing of the Marseille-Paris TGV train (3 dead, 12 injured) on the same day.
 In August 1983, he also attacked the Maison de France in West Berlin, killing one man and injuring twenty-two other people.
 Within days of the bombings, Carlos sent letters to three separate news agencies claiming responsibility for the bombings as revenge for a French air strike against a PFLP training camp in Lebanon the previous month.

 Historians' examination of Stasi files, accessible after German reunification, demonstrates a link between Carlos and the KGB, via the East German secret police.
 When Leonid Brezhnev visited West Germany in 1981, Carlos did not undertake any attacks, at the request of the KGB.
 Western intelligence had expected activity during this period.
 Carlos also had relations with the leadership of Armenian Secret Army for the Liberation of Armenia (ASALA).
 The Stasi asked Carlos to use his influence on ASALA to tone down the Armenian group's anti-Soviet activity.

 With conditional support from the Iraqi regime and after the death of Haddad, Carlos offered the services of his group to the PFLP and other groups.
 His group's first attack may have been a failed rocket attack on the Superphénix French nuclear power station on 18 January 1982.

 These attacks led to international pressure on Eastern European states that harboured Carlos.
-For over two years, he lived in Hungary, in Budapest's second district known as the quarter of nobles.
+For over two years, he lived in Hungary, in Budapest's second district.
 His main cut-out for some of his financial resources, such as Gaddafi or George Habash, was the friend of his sister, Dietmar Clodo, a known German terrorist and the leader of the Panther Brigade of the PFLP.
 Hungary expelled Carlos in late 1985, and he was refused sanctuary in Iraq, Libya and Cuba before he found limited support in Syria.
 He settled in Damascus with Kopp and their daughter, Elba Rosa.